TEN-framework/portal/content/docs/ten_framework/ten_designer/overview.md

 In the dialog, developers can select the preset operation to execute from the dropdown menu.
 These typically include the following operations:

-- Run App: Start the App and display the App's output information in the TEN Designer message window.
+- Run App: Start the App and display the App's output information in the TMAN Designer message window.
 - Build App: Compile the App.
 Since TEN Framework supports multiple programming languages, some languages need to be compiled while others do not.
 For example, TEN Apps developed in C++ need to be compiled, while TEN Apps developed in Python do not.

 Below is the build interface for a TEN App developed in C++: